-8 WEEK COURSE IN RAW FOOD PHOTOGRAPHY
+8 WEEK COURSE IN FOOD PHOTOGRAPHY

 Food photography is still life photography.
 I love still life photography.
 And I bring some great insights into the genre of shooting still life images.